-Prior to the Notice of Layoff, or within 30 days of refusing job offers in accordance with Clause 33.2(c), a regular employee will be entitled to resign with severance pay based upon three weeks current salary, including Job Family Market Multiplier, if applicable, for each year (1827 hours a straight time) of regular service seniority or major part thereof.
+Prior to the Notice of Layoff, or within 30 days of refusing job offers in accordance with Clause 33.02(c), a regular employee will be entitled to resign with severance pay based upon three weeks current salary, including Job Family Market Multiplier (JFMM), if applicable, for each year (1827 hours at straight time) of regular service seniority or major part thereof.

-The employee will not receive an amount greater than 12 months current salary, including Job Family Market Multiplier, if applicable.
+The employee will not receive an amount greater than 12 months current salary, including Job Family Market Multiplier (JFMM), if applicable.

-- (h) Subject to Clause 33.2(c), employees shall remain at work and on pay until the steps under Clause 33.2(b)(2) are completed provided the employee: - (1) has co-operated in the placement process; and - (2) has opted for displacement.
+- (h) Subject to Clause 33.02(c), employees shall remain at work and on pay until the steps under Clause 33.02(b)(ii) are completed provided the employee: - (i) has co-operated in the placement process; and - (ii) has opted for displacement.